maxboeck/mxb-jekyll/_posts/css-grid-admin-dashboard/2018-04-28-css-grid-admin-dashboard.md

                           "footer footer";
 }
 ```
+We can define the heights and widths using the `grid-template-rows` and `grid-template-columns` properties.
+The `1fr` (= one fraction) in there is similar to `flex-grow`: it tells the browser to distribute any leftover space equally to the middle row, so the main content takes up all available space.

-Finally, the `grid-template-areas` here is just a convienience rule to let us name the parts of our grid to something a bit more readable.
+Finally, the `grid-template-areas` is just a convienience rule to let us name the parts of our grid to something a bit more readable.
 After doing that, we can assign all grid-items to their position on the grid.
 The visual placement should generally follow the source order.

 ```css
 .header {